-This section will compare costs and revenues reported by the three charter technical career centers.
-Below in Table 1 are data from independent audit reports performed on each of the three charter technical career centers for the fiscal year ending June 30, 2009.
+This section will compare costs and revenues reported by FCTC and LTC.
+Revenue and expenditure figures for ATC are not included in this analysis because ATC failed to submit an independent audit report to the DOE to include in this report.
+Table 1 shows data from independent audit reports performed on FCTC and LTC for the fiscal year ending June 30, 2010.
 The first section comprises four major cost categories followed by a section that differentiates federal, state, and local revenue sources.
-The bottom row ("Net Change") is the difference between costs and revenue for the year and is applied toward each institution's reserve fund.
-FCTC allocated a smaller percentage of its resources to instruction and a higher percentage to services than its peer charter technical centers.
-On the revenue side, ATC reported very little local revenue.
-In contrast, LTC and FCTC relied more heavily on local revenues.
+The bottom row (-Net Change") is the difference between costs and revenue for the year and is applied toward each institution's reserve fund.
+FCTC allocated a smaller percentage of its resources to instruction and a higher percentage to services than did LTC.
+On the revenue side, LTC received about 50% more federal funds than did FCTC while FCTC relied much more than LTC on local revenues.
+At both of these charter technical centers the balance of reserve funds was reduced during 2009-2010.